 The pharmaceuticals sector is a growth area within the UK chemicals industry, with good job prospects for pharmaceutical scientists.
-Our graduates work in areas of the industry such as research, development, quality assurance, regulatory affairs, marketing and sales; while many have gained jobs in laboratories in hospitals and in educational establishments.
-Our students frequently progress to further study at PhD level.
+Our graduates work in areas such as research, development, quality assurance, regulatory affairs, marketing and sales.
+Many have gained jobs in laboratories in hospitals and in educational establishments.
+Graduates frequently progress to study at PhD level.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.